 City of Brampton Active Transportation Plan – endorsed by Council Sept 23, 2019

 Check out the Brampton Bike Hub, part of the CCP (Community Cycle Program), operated by BikeBrampton and PCHS on behalf of Region of Peel.
 We are operating virtually right now.
 We have a bike lending library.
-Check back with us for borrowing a bike, as restrictions are lifted.
+Check back with us for borrowing a bike, as we are out of bikes now.